 Each year the seasonal status of every series is reevaluated based upon certain statistical criteria.
 Using these criteria, BLS economists determine whether a series should change its status from "not seasonally adjusted" to "seasonally adjusted", or vice versa.
 If any of the 81 components of the U.S. city average all items index change their seasonal adjustment status from seasonally adjusted to not seasonally adjusted, not seasonally adjusted data will be used in the aggregation of the dependent series for the last 5 years, but the seasonally adjusted indexes before that period will not be changed.
-Twenty-nine of the 81 components of the U.S. city average all items index are not seasonally adjusted for 2019.
+Thirty-four of the 81 components of the U.S. city average all items index are not seasonally adjusted for 2020.

 Information from this release will be made available to sensory impaired individuals upon request.
 Voice phone: 202-691-5200; Federal Relay Service: 1-800-877-8339.